E&M Gold Beekeepers -NJ Beekeepers

-Honey Bee Races we have added to our E&M Gold Beekeepers Operation
+Honey Bee Races added to our E&M Gold Beekeepers Operation

 In late 2002 we made a commitment to develop a stronger local honeybee after half of our hives died.
 In 2005 we began grafting queens after Ed completed Sue Cobey’s Queen Rearing course at the University of Ohio.
 In 2007 and 2008 Mary attended Sue Cobey’s beginning and advanced Instrumental Insemination courses at UC Davis.